cubistcastle/static-site-generators/README.md

       $ cd webby && webby

 At this point I received a cryptic error and aborted the test.
 The repository contains the generated site, but no changes have been made.

+Steve-Rating: 1/5 - It works for others, but when I installed it and couldn't even understand the error message it generated I couldn't take it seriously.